JetBrains/marketplace-docs/topics/paid-plugins-start/freemium.md

                       <p>You must define the following parameters in the plugin descriptor (plugin.xml):</p>
                       <code style="block" lang="XML" title="Parameters">product-descriptor code="PPAIDPLUGIN" release-date="20201225" release-version="20201" optional="true"</code>
                       <p>More information on these additional parameters can be found <a href="add-required-parameters.md">here</a>.</p>
-                      <p>Thanks to this optional attribute, the IDE will not check for a license on IDE startup, which allows us to install the plugin and start using it.</p>
+                      <p>Please make sure the <code>optional</code> parameter in product-descriptor is set to <control>true</control>.
+Thanks to this optional attribute, the IDE will not check for a license on IDE startup, which allows us to install the plugin and start using it.</p>
                          <warning>
                                 <p>Please note that the <code>optional</code> parameter can be set only once, with the first uploaded plugin version containing this parameter.
 So, you need to choose between freemium and fully paid models before uploading the first paid plugin version, as it can't be changed later.</p>
                          </warning>